danyaljj/illinois-cogcomp-nlp-1/taxonomic-relations/README.md

 `mvn lbjava:generate` to generate the LBJ Classifiers.

+Modify `PMI_FILE` and `CONSTRAINT_WEIGHTS` variable in `Constraints.java` to correct local paths of those two files.

-Then modify the data path variables within the two functions in `AllTest.java`
+Then modify the data path variables (Marked as "TODO") within the two functions in `AllTest.java` to correct local paths of the data files.

-Then modify the main function of `AllTest.java`
+Then modify the main function of `AllTest.java` to run each of the tests.
+Don't run both at the same time, since there are a lot of debug outputs.

 ## Understanding the results